-On March 17, 2014 the Board of Commissioners a contract with FCS Group to prepare a 6 year rate study.
-The Rate Study will provide an in depth look at the District's cost of operation and revenues both short term and long term with a goal of setting rates at the right level to remain financially sustainable and to continue to deliver safe, reliable service to its rate payers.
+On March 17, 2014 the Board of Commissioners approved Resolution 07-2014 approved a contract with FCS Group to prepare a 6 year rate study and authorized the General Manager to execute the contract.

+The Rate Study provided an in depth look at the District's cost of operation and revenues both short term and long term with a goal of setting rates at the right level to remain financially sustainable and to continue to deliver safe, reliable service to its rate payers.